Jwu44/YourMum/product/memory.md

 - ObjectId fields are converted to strings for JSON serialization
 - Datetime objects are converted to ISO format strings
 - Nested objects are flattened where appropriate to reduce document size
+- Custom Python objects (like Task instances) are serialized to dictionaries before MongoDB storage using the `serialize_tasks()` utility function
+- Serialization is applied to entire document structures to ensure all nested objects are properly converted

 ### Large Object Handling